Cellie0320/personal_expense_tracker/README.md

    - Click on the "Start Apache" and "Start MySQL" buttons to start the web server and database server.
    - If prompted for a new MySQL password, choose an easy-to-remember secure password.

-   - **Note:** Should you encounter any issues during this process or face difficulties connecting to the database, please refer to the [Troubleshooting phpMyAdmin Access](#troubleshooting-phpmyadmin-access) section for further assistance.
+   - **Note:** Should you encounter any issues during this process or face difficulties connecting to the database or accessing it via phpMyAdmin, please refer to the [Troubleshooting phpMyAdmin Access](#troubleshooting-phpmyadmin-access) section for further assistance.

 ### Clone the Repository